 How much does it cost?

-We offer counseling on a sliding scale with reduced rates so that finances do not have to be a hindrance to getting help.
+Our self-pay rate is $95 per hour.
+However, we offer counseling on a sliding scale with reduced rates so that finances do not have to be a hindrance to getting help.
 It is our goal to provide help regardless of financial circumstances.
 Please call our office to discuss rates.

 What is a typical client?